JustKiddingCode/apvel/README.md

 APVEL (AStA Protokoll Veröffentlichungs- und Editier Lösung) is a tool to write reports of meetings from organisations.
 It is designed to edit simple Markdown Files and show HTML files or, if wanted PDF files.

-APVEL uses EpicEditor and pandoc.
+APVEL uses EpicEditor, pandoc and PHPMailer.
+Thanks for writing great programs!

 File structure